DAVe3283/MIDI-Chimes/Notes/MIDI.md

 ## Decision

 I will follow the spec, but implement an "ALL" channel that listens for tubular bells on all channels.

-This will not be the default.
+Internally, both the Teensy USB MIDI library and my library use channel 0 to indicate ALL/ANY.
+So I have to add 1 to the channel as it comes in over the MIDI port to match USB MIDI behavior.

 # MIDI OUT / THRU